Architecture & Security

 Where the rules live decides whether they hold

-This page is about trust: why Detent's enforcement can't be dodged in the moment, and why running it never means handing anyone your keys, your data, or your edge.
+This page is about trust: why Detent's enforcement doesn't ask your permission in the moment, and why running it never means handing anyone your keys, your data, or your edge.

 Rules you can route around aren't rules